antonmry/galiglobal/src/jbake/content/blog/2020/20200813-Gentle-and-practical-introduction-to-Apache-Avro-Part-1.md

 it isn't part of the Kafka project.
 The workflow is quite simple: the producer consults the ID of the schema in the SR (or create a new one if it doesn't exist) and add that ID to the message.
-The consumer retrieves the schema from the SR using that ID and deserialize the message.
+The consumer retrieves the schema from the SR using that ID and deserializes the message.

 The way to add the ID to the message is also simple: one byte with the value `0` in the case of Confluent, 4 bytes with the ID and the rest of the data.
 It's